willwright/gitrelease-py/docs/pages/index.md

 **GITHUB**

-You *will* need a GitHub Bearer token in order to use the JIRA integration.
+You *will* need a GitHub Bearer token in order to use the GITHUB integration.
 [GitHub Documentation](https://github.com/settings/tokens)

 **AWIGateway**